-We indicate our batteries can last up to twice as long as conventional flooded batteries, although actual lifespan can vary, based on a variety of factors, including the specific application, operating temperatures and maintenance habits.
+We indicate our batteries can last up to three times as long as conventional flooded batteries, although actual lifespan can vary, based on a variety of factors, including the specific application, operating temperatures and maintenance habits.
 Generally speaking, batteries do better in cooler climates, although either hot or cold extremes can be very hard on batteries.

 The key to long battery life is proper voltage maintenance.
 When any battery is discharged below 12.4 volts and left in that state, sulfation begins to form, which can diminish both capacity and lifespan.
 That makes a quality battery maintenance device an excellent investment for any vehicle that doesn't see daily use.
 Fully-charged, our REDTOP batteries (and 34M BLUETOP®) will measure about 12.6-12.8 volts, while our YELLOWTOP and BLUETOP (except for the 34M) batteries will measure about 13.0-13.2 volts.